11 Reasons Why You Should Plan an Egypt Trip in 2020

-Is an Egypt Vacation on your bucket list?
+Is an Egypt trip in 2020 on your bucket list?
 Do you dream of being able to see the temples, tombs, and pyramids in real life for yourself?
 Of sailing down the Nile, dining on traditional Egyptian food, or seeing the golden death mask of King Tutankhamun?
 Well, this just might be your year.
-Here are 10 reasons why you should plan an Egypt trip in 2019.
+Here are 11 reasons why you should consider one of our Egypt vacation packages in 2020.

 1. An Egypt Vacation is Very Affordable

 One of the biggest concerns when it comes to travel is the cost and, of course, this always seems to weigh heavier on destinations that are further away thanks to ever increasing airfare rates.
-However, when you break it down, and Egypt vacation is surprisingly affordable and a fit for all budgets.
+However, when you break it down, and Egypt vacations in 2020 is surprisingly affordable and a fit for all budgets.

 Whether you are trying to see Egypt on a budget, or planning a luxury Egypt tour, you can make your Egypt trip fit your budget.
 There are a number of accommodation options available throughout Egypt and even the most luxurious of options are a fraction of the price of what you would pay in, say, Paris or New York City.
 You can use this to your advantage and save even more money by taking a more budget-friendly route, or spoil yourself on a more luxurious property for the same price that you would pay for a midrange option elsewhere.